tedneward/Azgaarnoth/Creatures/Extraplanar/Slaadi.md

 >***Entropic Spit (Slaad Form Only).*** The slaad exhales mucus in a 60-foot line that is 5 feet wide.
 Each creature in that line must make a DC 25 Dexterity saving throw, taking 14 (4d6) necrotic damage plus, 14 (4d6) force damage on a failed save, or half as much on a successful one.
 >
 >***Magic Breaker.*** The slaad touches one magical object it can see within 5 feet of it.
 If the object is being worn or carried by a creature, the creature can make a DC 23 Dexterity saving throw to avoid the slaad's touch.
 If the object touched is magical armor, a magical shield being worn or carried, or a magical weapon, it takes a permanent and cumulative -1 penalty to the bonus it offers.
 Items reduced to a magical bonus of +0 are destroyed.
 If the magical item targeted never offered a magical bonus it is unaffected by this attack.
 >
+>***Innate Spellcasting.*** The slaad's spellcasting ability is Charisma (spell save DC 24).
+It can innately cast the following spells, requiring no material components:
+>* At will: circle of death, dimension door, greater invisibility (self only)
+>* 3/day each: chain lightning, finger of death, maddening darkness
+>* 1/day each: planeshift, power word kill, power word pain
+>
 >#### Legendary Actions
 >The slaad can take 3 legendary actions, choosing from the options below.
 Only one legendary action option can be used at a time and only at the end of another creature's turn.
 The slaad regains spent legendary actions at the start of its turn.